Keeping chinchillas together

-- Hiding places to escape from companions or if they feel afraid.
-With multiple chinchillas, ensure there¿re enough nest boxes and hiding places for at least one each.
-Provide at least one box large enough for all to rest together.
+Chinchillas can be bullied and may suffer if they can't escape from others.
+Hiding places are important to ensure they can escape from their companions or hide if they feel scared.
+Make sure there are enough nest boxes and hiding places for at least one each and give them at least one box large enough for them all to rest together.

 If you keep your chinchilla alone, you'll need to give them companionship by interacting with them every day.
 Chinchillas who've been well handled by people from a young age can see humans as friends and companions, so get them used to this by handling them every day from an early age.

 Chinchillas will come for petting, but even friendly ones tend to resist being held and will struggle.
 You can interact with them by letting them approach you for petting or a small food treat.
 If you do have to pick them up, do so gently but firmly to avoid damaging them or their fur if they struggle.

 If your chinchillas received little handling when they were young, or have had rough handling anytime, they may find human contact distressing.
 This can show as fearfulness, trying to escape, fur loss or aggression.

 Chinchillas need constant supervision when they're with another animal or person that may harm or frighten them (whether deliberately or accidentally).
 Never let chinchillas out of their housing with a dog, cat, ferret or large bird present, as chinchillas see them as predators or threats and get stressed around them.